 MUS T400 Undergraduate Readings in Music Theory (arr. cr.)
-Independent study on a topic approved by the Department of Music Theory prior to enrollment in the course.
+Independent study on a topic approved by the music theory department prior to enrollment in the course.

 MUS T410 Topics in Music Theory (3 cr.)
 P: Junior standing or consent of instructor.
 Study of selected compositions of a particular composer, historical period, or genre.
 Emphasis on music and its relation to theoretical and compositional ideas.
 May be repeated for different topics.